 Animal Hospital at Brier Creek is led by owner Dr. Jennifer Goetz, who opened our hometown family business in 2007.

 AHBC is where pets are family.
-We go to great lengths to give each pet the highest level of care and compassion.
+We go above and beyond to give each pet the highest level of care and compassion.

 Ashley helps AHBC succeed in all she does.
 Her dedication inspires everyone: the team and pet parents alike.
 She believes the best part of AHBC is our overall commitment to education, thoroughness, and cooperation.
 Supporting pet parents and pets is the best reward.
 Her motto is: “Every job worth doing is worth doing well.”